 Management Fees Withholding Tax

-Management fees paid to non-residents for management services performed outside Papua New Guinea would be subject to tax at the rate of 17% of the gross management fees paid.
-This rate is reduced if the non-resident is a resident of a country, which Papua New Guinea has a Double Tax Agreements with, as follows:
+Any management fees paid by a resident to a non-resident for management services performed outside PNG is subject to MFWT at the rate of 17% of the gross taxable management fees.
+This rate is reduced if the non-resident is a resident of a country with which PNG has a DTA. .

-A non-resident contractor, with the expressed approval of the Commissioner General of Internal Revenue Commission, may lodge an annual income tax return and be assessed on an actual net profit or loss basis.
+A non-resident contractor, as at 1 January 2017 no longer has the option to lodge an annual income tax return and be assessed on an actual net profit or loss basis.
 Prescribed purposes include construction, installation, use of industrial equipment, or provision of professional or consultancy services.

 A Foreign Contractor is any person who is a party to a prescribed contract and is not-

 Any individual carrying out personal service in Papua New Guinea would normally be deemed to be an employee as such and subject to Salary or Wages Tax .
 In these cases, the Salary or Wages Tax provisions over ride the Foreign Contractor provisions.

 A contract is an agreement, whether express or implied, whether in writing or not, and even, whether or not enforceable or intended to be enforceable.

 A contract is prescribed where the contract or sub-contract involves the performance of a prescribed purpose.